Welcome to Drury University: A Message for New Faculty

 All of our programs prepare students for productive and fulfilling professional lives.
 That preparation includes a careful integration of liberal arts with professional programs.
-The Drury University CORE general education curriculum is designed to give curricular expression to the goals of the university and provide the basis for the integration of liberal arts and professional studies in a global context.
-With administrative leadership provided by the Associate VPAA for Academic Quality, the CORE curriculum is the responsibility of every faculty member.
-It is defined by the six goals (or student outcomes) that the faculty identified for the comprehensive educational experience at Drury: developing writing skills, oral communication skills, global awareness, critical thinking, values analysis, and creativity.
+The Your Drury Fusion general education curriculum is designed to give curricular expression to the goals of the university and to prepare students for their life/career through a blending of academic and professional learning.
+With administrative leadership provided by the Associate VPAA, the Fusion curriculum is the responsibility of every faculty member.
+The program empowers students to develop intellectually, gain marketable competencies, and earn credentials in specialized areas.

-Faculty should be completely familiar with the general education curriculum and make every effort to help students see connections between their majors and CORE.
-Faculty and, particularly advisors, should help students understand and appreciate the value of the CORE curriculum.
+Faculty should be completely familiar with the general education curriculum and make every effort to help students see connections between their majors and Your Drury Fusion.
+Faculty and, particularly advisors, should help students understand and appreciate the value of the Your Drury Fusion curriculum.
 In particular, faculty have an obligation to help develop coherence throughout the curriculum including connections between majors and the general education curriculum.

 Drury’s values are expressed in the goals of the university and underlie the curriculum.
 The Drury education is interested in synthesis, in helping students understand the connections across disciplines.
 The Drury education is reflective, and we aim to help students develop habits of reflection.
 The liberal arts education as it is practiced at Drury engages students actively in the learning experience.
 As teachers we must be intentional in encouraging students to become involved and take responsibility for their own learning.